camunda/camunda-docs/versioned_docs/version-8.5/components/console/manage-clusters/manage-cluster.md

 ## Resume a cluster

 :::note
 **Cluster auto-pause** is not yet available and only applies to non-Enterprise clusters.
-Development clusters will be paused if they go unused for two hours.
-When a cluster is paused, not all functionality is limited.
-For example, you may still execute BPMN timers and BPMN message catch events.
-To learn more about automatic cluster pausing on Free Trial plan clusters, see [auto-pause](/components/concepts/clusters.md#auto-pause).
+Free Trial `dev` (or untagged) clusters are automatically paused eight hours after a cluster is created or resumed from a paused state.
+Auto-pause occurs regardless of cluster usage.

+You can resume a paused cluster at any time, which typically takes five to ten minutes to complete.
 :::

 You can resume your paused cluster during deployment, or from the **Console** at any time.